-Many sets of French doors come with small hooks attached, via which the doors can be tethered to the surrounding walls.
+Many sets of external French doors come with small hooks attached, via which the doors can be tethered to the surrounding walls.
 This will have a minor impact on the way that the door looks, but it’ll ensure that they’re suitably immobile when the breeze picks up.
 Timber doors can have these modifications made after installation.

 Alternatively, you might look to prop your external doors open using a suitably weighty object.
 Flower pots do the job nicely – though you’ll need to drag them back and forth every time you prop the doors open.

 As we’ve mentioned, inward-opening doors tend to be more secure, as their hinges are concealed on the door’s interior.
 But this isn’t always the case.
 Clever designs effectively prevent the hinges from being removed or otherwise tampered with.
 These include ‘setscrew hinges’, which lock the hinge pin to one side of the hinge, thus concealing it when the door is fully closed.
 You can modify existing hinges to work this way if you’re handy with a drill, but given the importance of the device, it’s almost always best to go with a shop-bought version.

 Another option comes in the form of a stud hinge, whose hinge plates are fitted with interlocking studs that prevent the door from coming away from the door frame when it’s closed.
 Finally, there’s the non-removable hinge pin, which works in much the same way as a rivet.
 Once it’s installed, it cannot be removed – making security a great deal more straightforward.